-Returns the name of the action being executed by the application.
+Should return the name of the action being executed by the application.
+In fact returns only the name of the action last retrieved in IupGetFunction.

 '''

-char IupGetActionName(void); [in C]
+const char IupGetActionName(void); [in C]

 [There is no equivalent in IupLua]

 '''

 Returns the name of the action.